Our world is digital and there’s no getting around it.

 Given the report’s findings, some great first steps include deploying a social media strategy and investigating opportunities with mobile apps.
 Those are the clear favorites with millennials, and are likely to stay favorites, even as millennials age.
 This is not to say that the phone is going away.
 It will continue to remain an important channel for escalations and to resolve digital problems.
 But brands must employ a comprehensive channel strategy that meets customers where they wish to be.

 Most importantly, brands need to develop a connected omnichannel approach to customer service.
 This means businesses must audit current channels and ensure a seamless experience from one channel to the next.
-It also includes analyzing data across those channels and sharing it amongst departments so organizations see the full picture of the customer.
+It also includes analysing data across those channels and sharing it amongst departments so organisations see the full picture of the customer.

 A connected customer experience allows customers to communicate with a business in the way they want.
 It also allows a business to collect and use customer data to deliver the best possible experience.
 It’s the win-win situation today’s digital customer and businesses expect.